-These Wisconsin cottages and cabins are not of your ordinary variety.
-Some in our list capture the rustic beauty of our Wisconsin outdoors without the distractions of technology; some provide luxury comforts including full kitchens, king beds and whirlpool tubs; others, front-row access to the waterfront, and all the fun that comes with living the lake life.
+These Wisconsin cabins and cottages are not of your ordinary variety.
+Some on our list capture the rustic beauty of the Northwoods without the distractions of technology; some provide luxury comforts like full kitchens and whirlpool tubs; others, front-row access to the waterfront, and all the fun that comes with living the lake life.

-Whether you’re looking for seclusion or full amenities, there is a cottage or cabin perfect for your next getaway.
+If you’re looking for a great getaway, you’ve come to the right place.
 Discover these hidden gems and stay in the know about more of Wisconsin's best cabins and cottages by subscribing to our newsletter.

 Slow the frenzied rhythms of daily life under a calming canopy of pines and birches at this serene lakeside loding in Hazelhurst, aptly called the "quiet side of the Northwoods."
 A sandy beach and 4,000 feet of water frontage make for plenty of fun swimming, fishing, boating and sunbathing.